PipedreamHQ/pipedream/docs/docs/quickstart/hello-world/README.md

 ![image-20210516194534525](../images/image-20210516194534525.png)

-You can write any Node.js and include any npm package (just `require` it — there's no `npm install` required).
-For this example, add the following code to return a custom response:
+You can write any Node.js and include any npm package, but we'll cover that in a later part of this gide.
+For this example, just add the following code to return a custom response of `hello world!`:

 ```javascript
 await $respond({